gauravuq/Food-App-Back-End/README.md

 #### Spring Eureka Service Registry for Microservices
   - [X] To enable Eureka Service Registry for microservices.
 #### Spring Cloud Config Server for Microservices
-  - [ ] To enable Eureka Service Registry for microservices.
+  - [ ] To enable Cloud Config Server for microservices.

 ### Order Placement Scenario